stitchdata/docs/_getting-started/concepts-system-overview-guide.md

           - title: "Step 6: Your destination"
             anchor: "system-architecture--destination"
             content: |
               Data is finally loaded into your destination!
+For each integration, Stitch will create a schema (or dataset, or folder, depending on your destination) and load that integration's data into it.
+Refer to the [Understanding integration schema structures guide]({{ link.destinations.storage.stitch-schema | prepend: site.baseurl }}) for info on how schemas will be structured.

               At this point, you can use an [analysis tool]({{ site.baseurl }}/analysis-tools) to interact with your data.

   - title: "Next steps"
     anchor: "next-steps"